International Baccalaureate Open Morning and Information Evenings

-We are be holding an informal IB Information Evening on Thursday 24 May 2018 between 6.00 pm and 8.00 pm.
+We are be holding an informal IB Information Evening on Thursday 22 November between 6.00 pm and 8.00 pm.
 This is a great opportunity to find out more about the IB Diploma and Pre-IB courses.
-Visitors will have the chance to meet The Principal, the Vice Principal & IB Coordinator as well as current IB.
+Visitors will have the chance to meet The Principal, the Vice Principal & IB Coordinator as well as current IB students.
 There will also be a presentation about our IB courses.

 People to contact

 You may find it easier to telephone St Clare’s if you have specific questions which you would like to discuss in person.